Kinvey/angular2-sdk/README.md

 # Kinvey Angular2 SDK
 [Kinvey](http://www.kinvey.com) (pronounced Kin-vey, like convey) makes it ridiculously easy for developers to setup, use and operate a cloud backend for their mobile apps.
 They don't have to worry about connecting to various cloud services, setting up servers for their backend, or maintaining and scaling them.

-This node and bower module makes it very easy to connect your Angular2 app with Kinvey.
+This node and bower module makes it very easy to connect your Angular2 app with Kinvey

+## Troubleshooting
+1. I have imported the SDK into my app but I get a message that `kinvey-angular2-sdk cannot be found`.
+What should I do?
+Turns out, mixing JavaScript and TypeScript can be problematic when TypeScript doesn't understand the extra code.
+In order to get the `kinvey-angular2-sdk` to be recognized by your Angular2 app you will need to create a typings definition file.
+Please refer to [Typings for NPM Packages](http://www.typescriptlang.org/docs/handbook/typings-for-npm-packages.html) on how to create a typings definition file for the kinvey-angular2-sdk.
+Feel free to submit a pull request to help us integrate it into the repository.

 ## How to use